To make a routine appointment to see your doctor, either telephone 01822 613517 or 01822 616131 or call in at reception.

 The doctors usually arrange to cover each other for short periods of leave.
 However on occasions we may employ an additional doctor, known as a Locum, to provide extra assistance.

 This is a baby friendly surgery.
 Facilities aimed to make your visit with children less stressful include:

-Please feel free to breast feed your baby or, if you are bottle feeding and would like the feed to be warmed, please ask the Health Visitor or one of the Receptionists.
+Please feel free to breast feed your baby or, if you are bottle feeding and would like the feed to be warmed, please ask the Health Visitor within the Children's Centre.

 We have a portable hearing loop at reception for patients who are hard of hearing.
 This can be moved into the doctor's consultation room on request for your consultation.

 For any patients who find it hard to read, we offer a patient information booklet in CD format.
 Please request a copy from Jo Pole, Information Officer, if required.

 If you wish to have access to your medical records please either ask your General Practitioner or speak to the Practice Manager.

 The Data Protection Act 1998

 If you require further information about these Acts please enquire at the reception desk or arrange to speak with the Practice Manager.